binlialfie/blockwizard-mosaic/README.md

 make sure the VM SG port 16000 is open towards the IP (myip) you are in.

-- The application itself must be provisioned using [Ansible](http://ansible.com) -all ansible scripts are organised and following ansible framework/best practice.
+- The application itself must be provisioned using [Ansible](http://ansible.com)
+	- all ansible scripts are organised and following ansible framework/best practice.

 - The application should not run as a privileged user
 	- blockwizard user/group/workingDir is created in remote machine using ansible for application run.
 The process is ruuning as systemD unite specifying the user.